 In our previous tutorials in the GitHub series, we saw how to work directly on the remote repositories and also explored about working offline through Git commands and GitHub desktop.

-In this tutorial, we will see another Git version control client called TortoiseGit that is installed as an extension to Windows shell.
+In this tutorial, we will see another Git version control client called TortoiseGit that is installed as an extension to the Windows shell.
 This is very similar to TortoiseSVN if you have worked with it.

 What You Will Learn:

 TortoiseGit is a free open-source client tool for Git-based repositories and manages files along with tracking changes to them.

 The latest release of TortoiseGit can be downloaded and installed from here